 Foreign currency risk is the risk that a variation in exchange rates between the Canadian dollar and foreign currencies will affect the fair value or future cash flows of the Corporation's financial assets or liabilities.
-The Corporation has U.S. dollar denominated long-term debt as described in Note 11.
-As at December 31, 2023, a f.
+The f.
 Credit risk management: